-LGR5 interacts with IQGAP1.
-LGR4 was found to interact with the intracellular scaffold protein IQGAP1 to potentiate Wnt signaling and regulates focal adhesion formation and cell migration (11).
-IQGAP1 plays a major role in the control of actin cytoskeleton and cell adhesion migration, largely through modulation of the small G protein Rac1 and CDC42 (37,38).
-Given the homology of LGR4 and LGR5 and that IQGAP1 and IQGAP3 appeared as proteins that co-purified with both receptors in mass spectrometry analysis (6), we tested if LGR5 also interacts with IQGAP1.
-Using recombinant overexpression and co-IP analysis in HEK293T cells, we found that Flag-IQGAP1 did interact with Myc-tagged LGR5-WT as well as with the C-terminal tail truncated mutant LGR5- $\Delta$ C (31) (Fig. 5A).
-As a negative control, we show that IQGAP1 did not pull down with Myc-tagged LGR5-ECD anchored to the membrane with a single transmembrane domain (Fig. 5A).
-These results indicate that IQGAP1 binds to the 7TM domain of LGR5 and this interaction does not require the C-terminal tail (AA837-907).
+small G protein Rac1 and CDC42 (37, 38).
+Given the homology of LGR4 and LGR5 and that IQGAP1 and IQGAP3 appeared as proteins that co-purified with both receptors in mass spectrometry analysis (6), we tested whether LGR5 also interacts with IQGAP1.
+Using recombinant overexpression and co-IP analysis in HEK293T cells, we found that FLAG-IQGAP1 did interact with Myc-tagged LGR5-WT as well as with the C-terminal tail-truncated mutant LGR5- Δ C (31) (Fig. 5A).
+As a negative control, we show that IQGAP1 was not pulled down with Myc-tagged LGR5-ECD anchored to the membrane with a single transmembrane domain (Fig. 5A).
+These results indicate that IQGAP1 binds to the 7TM domain of LGR5, and this interaction does not require the C-terminal tail (AA 837-907).
 To verify that this interaction is not due to overexpression, co-IP analysis was carried out with the LoVo colon cancer cell line, which has high endogenous levels of LGR5 (39).
-Indeed, endogenous IQGAP1 in LoVo cells was pulled down using an LGR5-specific antibody (Fig. 5B).
-To map the IQGAP1 domains that interact with LGR5, we utilized a series of Flag-IQGAP1 truncation and deletion mutants (Fig. 5C).
-Co-IP studies demonstrated that LGR5 binds to the Cterminal half of IQGAP1 spanning amino acids 893-1657 (Fig. 5C-E).
-Unlike LGR4 (11), however, we detected weak binding of LGR5 to the GRD domain, yet strong binding to a variant lacking the GRD domain ( $\triangle$ GRD) (Fig. 5D-E).
-We then tested if LGR5 could bind to a purified IQGAP1 fragment spanning amino acids 877-1558 GRDD1-RGCT) (DR6 that expressed in E.coli, purified and shown to bind to CDC42 (26).
+Indeed, endogenous IQGAP1 in LoVo cells was pulled down using an LGR5specific antibody (Fig. 5B).
+To map the IQGAP1 domains that interact with LGR5, we utilized a series of FLAG-IQGAP1 truncation and deletion mutants (Fig. 5C).
+Co-IP studies demonstrated that LGR5 binds to the C-terminal half of IQGAP1 spanning amino acids 893-1657 (Fig. 5, C-E).
+Unlike LGR4 (11), however, we detected weak binding of LGR5 to the GRD domain but strong binding to a variant lacking the GRD domain (Δ GRD) (Fig. 5, D and E).
+We then tested whether LGR5 could bind to a purified IQGAP1 fragment spanning amino acids 877-1558 (DR6 or GRDD1-RGCT) that was expressed in Escherichia coli, purified, and shown to bind to CDC42 (26).
 LGR5-WT, but not LGR5-ECD, pulled down DR6 (Fig. 5F).
-Overall, these results suggest that the 7TM domain of LGR5 interacts with the Cterminal portion of IQGAP1, although the exact motifs from each partner are yet to be mapped.
+Overall, these results suggest that the 7TM domain of LGR5 interacts with the C-terminal portion of IQGAP1, although the exact motifs from each partner have yet to be mapped.